GS Bridging Ceremonies

 (Girls can do a little acting at this time, flying around)

 Leader: So the (number of bridging brownies) owls flew off looking for the river and bridge.
 When they came to it, they stopped and landed without crossing (Brownie side).
-On the other side of the bridge is the leader (if brownie leader moved up) and other Juniors, .One by one the leader calls the Brownies to cross the bridge and receive their new wings and pin from her (or new leader) and are greeted with the GS handshake from the junior scouts.)
+On the other side of the bridge is the leader (if brownie leader moved up) and other Juniors, .One by one the leader calls the Brownies to cross the bridge and receive their new wings and pin from her (or new leader) and are greeted with the GS handshake from the junior girls.)

-In our Girl scout troop, our Brownies have different grade levels.
+In our troop, our Brownies have different grade levels.
 The Brownies that did not fly up stood by the bridge to wave goodbye to their fellow Brownies.
 When the bridging Brownies got to the center of the bridge, they turned toward them and waved goodbye.
 (Its always a very emotional moment)

 Did you enjoy this article?